mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-for having contant O(1) time complexcity we should use array to store, in the above code why we use linked list?  imagine we have an array with 5 fixed size and the key should be between 0 to 4 , if the input key is 11 what happend.
+for having constant O(1) time complexity we should use Array to store, in the above code why do we use Linked List?  imagine we have an Array with 5 fixed sizes and the key should be between 0 to 4, if the input key is 11 what happens?

-In this senario we should hash the key, if the key is integer we get the remain of key devided by array lentgh, we use % symble (Modulo) and this issue with fix, for example:
+In this scenario we should hash the key, if the key is an integer we get the remain of the key divided by array length, we use the % symbol (Modulo) and this issue with fixed, for example:

 `var inedex = key % array.length`